 Making choices that are self-respecting and align with our purposes in life gives meaning and value to our lives.
 A key focus for Bahá'ís is taking actions that improve the lives of others, both individually and through systemic social change.
 These action choices are valuable whether we are in a relationship or not.
-Before we enter a serious relationship, we are wise to make sure each of our lives are in positive order through prayer, assessing and improving our words and actions, refining our characters, and orienting outward to make a difference for others in collaboration with them.
+Before we enter a serious relationship, we are wise to make sure each of our lives are in positive order through prayer, assessing and improving our words and actions, orienting outward to make a difference, and refining our characters.